L2M7G/Independent-Project-ECON114/README.md

 # ECON 114 Final Project

-## Exploring the Role of Economic Integration in Inequality
+## Exploring the Role of Economic Integration in Inequality: A Fixed Effects and First Difference Analysis of Trade Openness and the Gini Index

 **Louisa Gallagher**
 University of California, Santa Cruz
-ECON 114 – Econometrics
+ECON 114 – Advanced Quantitative Methods
 March 2025